jpulse-net/jpulse-framework/docs/dev/work-items.md

 ### Chat instructions

 next work item: W-0...
-- review task, ask questions
+- review task, ask questions if unclear
 - suggest change of spec, goal is better usability for site developers
 - plan how to implement (wait for my go ahead)
 - current timestamp: 2025-09-23 00:33